yyuting/Adelta/README.md

 # Adelta

+Adelta is a domain specific language for automatically differentiate programs with discontinuities.
+It is a research artifact for the SIGGRAPH 2022 paper "Aδ: Autodiff for Discontinuous Programs – Applied to Shaders" ([project page](https://pixl.cs.princeton.edu/pubs/Yang_2022_AAF/)).

 ## Package dependencies

 The source code is developed and tested under python 3.6, Halide 10.0, TensorFlow 2.6.2 and Pytorch 1.10.2.
 A full list of python environment can be found in environment.yml.